 Now that the internet offers a way to build you own online business, do you still need to build a a store offline?

 What are the pros and cons, and what are the differences between a physical store and an online store?

 Before we get into that I do want to explain to you why you should consider and online store over any type of physical store.
 Times are changing and you need to know why.

 Have you heard of the retail apocalypse?

 In 2019 alone 1000s of retails stores have shut down.
 Why is this happening?
-The rise of online store and people who run dropshipping stores is increasing and it’s killing the brick and motor store industry.
+The rise of online store and people who run dropshipping stores is increasing and it's killing the retail store industry.

 Is this bad? well, if you want to start a physical store it could be but fact of the matter is, times are changing and people need to keep up.

 Can you still make money with a brick and mortar store?
 Sure you can!
 However, if you don't sell online as well your chances of failure are high.

 In my opinion to sum up this situation, It's going to be like video stores all over again.
 If retails store are not willing to also sell online and build an online ecommerce store then they are going to find it hard to stay in business.

 Apart from the obvious physical difference, there are other factors that divide the successes and failures of these two stores.
 Many experts say that 90% of physical businesses will fail in the first five years, so you have to carefully consider your decision before putting up one.